Getting started¶

 The supported protocols are HTTP, HTTPS, SSH, SFTP.

-commands only support the SSH and SFTP protocols.
+The pull and push commands only support the SSH and SFTP protocols.